gervzsss/Brownford_University_Portal/TO-DO.md

 - Can Also Encode Grades(For Necessary Changes)

 ### ADMIN [SIDE]
-- CAN ADD EVENTS
+- CAN Add Events
-- CAN ADD ANNOUNCEMENTS
+- CAN Add Announcements